AADITYA1610/scalerLab_assignment/README.md

 Place the supplied original at `input/Red Herring Prospectus.docx` first; skip virtual-environment setup if it is already active.
 Close the output file in Word before rerunning on Windows.
 The deliverable is `output/redacted_output.docx`.
 The CSV logs source values, types, offsets and replacements; **it contains original PII** and should be handled privately.

-## Browser demo and deployment

-Run `python app.py` locally and visit `http://127.0.0.1:5000` to upload a DOCX and download its redacted copy.
-The browser app uses the same pipeline as the CLI.
-It processes uploads in memory and does not create the private CSV.
-Review the downloaded DOCX before sharing it.

-For a public demo, push the project files to GitHub, then create a Python Web Service on Render from that repository.
-Set build command to `pip install -r requirements.txt` and start command to `gunicorn app:app`.
-Use the resulting service URL for the form's cloud link.
-Never commit the source prospectus or detection logs: `.gitignore` excludes `input/`, `output/`, CSV files and virtual environments.
-The redacted DOCX is supplied separately from the public repository.

 ## Approach

 - **Emails, Indian phones, US-style SSNs, IPv4 addresses and Indian CINs:** format patterns with checks appropriate to each type.
 Card-shaped numbers additionally need a valid Luhn checksum.